 That said, you’ll need less energy and won’t be required to replace your air filter as regularly.
 Both are savings that can build up over the year, so you’ll have to think about what’s best for your family.

 If you’re experiencing home comfort difficulties during hot weather, Air Houston Mechanical LLC can help.
 We install a wide range of energy-efficient air conditioners that can keep your house comfier while also helping you save more on energy bills.
-Many can be partnered with the latest smart home technology, giving you the opportunity to check and change home comfort settings while on the go.
+Many can be partnered with the latest smart home technology, allowing you to check and change home comfort settings while on the go.